sukusuma/Windows-iotcore-samples/Demos/Kegocnizer/README.md

 extent, due to historical performance limitations and either having not enough or too many ports/pins on them for the application that an OEM might be targeting.
 This actually worked to our benefit, because we wanted to show that we could use a bunch of sensors at the same time and really flex the capabilities of the microcontroller.
 * We wanted to show that the Windows 10 IoT Core platform is capable of performing really well for a useful, real-world scenario.
-* The ability to write UWP applications really sped up our development.
+* The ability to write UWP applications really speed up our development.
 It also gave us a lot of confidence in the software we had to develop.

 The great thing about a project of this size is the opportunity to experience the full product life cycle.
 We wanted to use this to show we could use Visual Studio Online to manage our project and track progress throughout.